-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 Some fans who remain have a deep sense of communal loss — game day isn’t the same without old friends who have given up on the team — and others live with wounded pride.

-“I get all my friends telling me, 'You guys still watching highlights of your Super Bowls on VHS tapes,’ ” said Ricky Williams.
+“I get all my friends telling me, 'You guys still watching highlights of your Super Bowls on VHS tapes,’ ” said longtime fan Ricky Williams.
 “I can’t do nothing but sit there and take it, because it’s the truth.
 We’ve just been the laughingstock of the NFL for years and years.”

 Things might not be so bad, some fans argued, if not for the location and condition of FedEx Field.
-The stadium in suburban Maryland, 24 years old and difficult to reach, contrasts with its previous, beloved home of RFK Stadium in east Washington.
+The stadium in suburban Maryland, 24 years old and difficult to reach, contrasts with its previous, beloved home of RFK Stadium in Northeast Washington.
 FedEx has few defining characteristics, and this year has made news for a burst pipe, a faulty sprinkler, a collapsed railing and a rogue smoke machine that have forced fans and players to scurry for safety.

 Despite the team’s efforts to address complaints about the stadium — adding local restaurants, reconfiguring the parking lot, re-turfing the field to reduce the probability of injury — some fans can’t shake the lack of pride they feel.